Ruth Nichols (author)

-Joanna Ruth Nichols (born March 4, 1948) is a Canadian writer of fiction for children and young adults, primarily historical fiction and historical fantasy.
+Joanna Ruth Nichols (born March 4, 1948) was a Canadian writer of fiction for children and young adults, primarily historical fiction and historical fantasy.

 Life

 Ruth Nichols was born in Toronto.
+She died on August 10, 2023, age 75.
 At age 18 she wrote her first novel to be published, A Walk Out of the World.
 That young-adult fantasy was published by Longmans in Canada and Harcourt Brace in America with illustrations by Trina Schart Hyman, when Nichols was 20 or 21.

 She received her B.A. in religious studies from the University of British Columbia, and her M.A. in 1972 and Ph.D. in 1977, both from McMaster University.
 She lectured for several years at Carleton University in Ottawa.

 Nichols married William Norman Houston in September 1974.
 They initially lived in Ottawa and then moved to Toronto.
-Despite having experienced success early in life, Nichols' writing career did not flourish.
-Her last published novel was historical fiction, "What Dangers Deep", set in the Elizabethan era and was poorly received as it was outside her genre of children's literature.
-Other than the few novels she produced as an adult and despite her educational achievements, Nichols never managed to establish a career in any form of gainful employment.
+Having experienced success early in life as a writer of adolescent fantasy, Nichols' moved to adult historical fiction.
+Her last published novel was "What Dangers Deep", set in the Elizabethan era.

-After divorcing in 1998, health problems, including epilepsy, forced Nichols to live in a chronic care facility in Toronto.
+After divorcing in 1998, health problems forced Nichols to live in a chronic care facility in Toronto.

 Ruth Nichols' novels for young adults are some of the best in the genre of fantasy.
-Predating Harry Potter by decades, her beautifully written books feature characters with unusual powers, wizards and worlds of wonder where good versus evil.
+Predating Harry Potter by decades, her beautifully written books feature characters with unusual powers, wizards and worlds of wonder where good struggles with evil.
 These books alone establish Ruth Nichols as a major Canadian writer.